 Thomas Mann moved with his family to Munich when his father died and left Germany altogether when Hitler came to power.
 He lived in Switzerland for a while, but eventually became a US citizen.

 My new camera lacked a wide-angle lens, which limited my ability to get urban sights.
 This is the Lübeck Rathaus or city hall.
 To see a complete picture, with a fish-eye lens, check the link.
-It is an impressive building.
+Unfortunately we did not go inside.

 Our next stop was Timmendorfer Strand (Beach) on the Baltic Sea (Ostsee).
 The little cabanas are still available for rent and would be quite welcome on chilly days.